 The past matters.
 The discipline of history works to understand the past on its own terms and reveals its relevance for the present.
-The CSB/SJU History program supports the liberal arts mission by providing students with insight into the human condition while also building skills in critical analysis and effective communication.
+The History program supports the liberal arts mission by providing students with insight into the human condition while also building skills in critical analysis and effective communication.
 We lead students into an empathetic encounter with the past and engage them in the practice of historical interpretation.
 Together we imagine and reconstruct people's lives across place and time and within diverse circumstances.
 In these ways, the History program supports the colleges' commitment to global education and cultural literacy.
 We cultivate an understanding of how the past molds but does not determine the present, and we examine how current realities are historically constructed rather than naturally given.
 By encouraging students to recognize complexity and question the status quo, we prepare them to become effective citizens and contribute to the common good.
 Ultimately, the History program nurtures the curiosity and careful thinking that prepare students for a thoughtful and aware life.
 To learn more go to our Mission Statement and Learning Goals.

 A History major prepares you for careers in law, business, health, art, music, libraries, and many other fields.

 Find out why and see what other alums are up to!
 History Alums

 Courses include geographic areas of Asia, Europe, Latin America, and United States.
 Subjects include social, political, intellectual, cultural, and economic history.